dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/README.md

 It is important to remember that in order to clean the FIFA 2021 dataset, one must possess domain knowledge of the data category.

-For this reason, more research is advised, and it exposes me to the world of football by helping me comprehend terms used in the game.
+For this reason, more research is advised.
+Cleaning this data exposed me to the world of football by helping me comprehend terms used in the game.

 ![image](https://github.com/dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/assets/132214828/877d4650-7df7-4603-95b2-759dda25080b)